Brownfield land

 "geometry": "",

-"point": "POINT (-1.707265 55.412158)",
+"point": "POINT (-1.707252 55.412159)",

 "entity": 1722504,

 "notes": "Grade II listed Sion Meeting Hall and the connected non-listed Bethel Chapel.
 The Sion Hall dates from 1815 and has been utilised for numerous purposes over the years, latterly as a warehouse and commercial premises, although the building had more recently been vacant.
 Identified as having potential for sensitive redevelopment.
-Proposal for alteration and conversion of both buildings to create 5 flats permitted (15/02139/FUL).
-The works involve sub-division of the hall to create 4 apartments and creation of a further apartment within the former chapel.
-The project include extensive internal and external alterations are involved.
+Proposal for alteration and conversion of both buildings to create 5 flats permitted in 2015 (15/02139/FUL).
+The works involve sub-division of the Hall to create 4 apartments and creation of a further apartment within the former chapel.
+The project involves extensive internal and external alterations.
 A modern unlisted extension would also be demolition.
-Originally approved in October 2015, site works commenced in 2016 but later paused.
-Alternative options have since been appraised and an application for conversion of the buildings to a boutique hotel has latterly been permitted in June 2021 (20/02477/FUL).
-As a result, both permissions remain extant and in theory either project could be delivered at present.
+Site works commenced in 2016 but progress later paused.
+Alternative options have since been appraised and an application for conversion of the buildings to a boutique hotel was then permitted in 2021 (20/02477/FUL).
+As a result, both permissions remain extant and in theory either project could be delivered at the current time.
 However, it has recently been confirmed that the landowner/developer is to progress the hotel scheme, and the proposal for conversion to 5 flats will not be going ahead.
-While the residential permission will not lapse, any future housing delivery is now completely discounted.",
+Whilst the permission will not lapse, and the theoretical capacity from the extant planning permission remains, the future delivery of all outstanding units is currently discounted.
+If/when new information becomes available to suggest a change to this position, then deliverability can be appraised.",

 "hectares": "0.05",